fullstackfreelancer/faicon/README.md

 # ![](https://github.com/fullstackfreelancer/faicon/blob/master/ext_icon.png?raw=true) Font Awesome Icon Plugin for TYPO3 CMS (faicon)

 ## What is Font Awesome Icon (faicon) for TYPO3?

-Are you using the Bootstrap Package for TYPO3 and want to use FontAwesome Icons instead of the included icons?
-Then this extension is for you, because that's what it was made for.
-After installation, the extension provides you with the latest version of FontAwesome Icons, selectable in the page properties of each page.
-Modified main navigation templates are included for the bootstrap package.
-But of course you can also use the extension in combination with your own themes or extensions.
-All templates and paths are easy to change.
+Faicon provides the latest version of FontAwesome for your TYPO3 project, including icon files and CSS.
+If you install this extension, you no longer need a CDN link to use FontAwesome (free web).
+Faicon provides a new field in the page properties where you can assign a FontAwesome icon to your page via a dropdown menu.
+You can then use the icon in your Fluid template or menu in various ways.
+Read on to learn how.

 ## Features

 - Adds a new field to the page properties that allows editors to select a FontAwesome Icon from a list
 - Provides a Configuration for the latest Bootstrap Package, to add Icons to the Main Navigation
-- Current version of Font Awesome: 6.5.1
+- Current version of Font Awesome: 6.7.2

 ## Installation